ParserKt/examples/README.md

 a.read("((hello))") //hello
 a.read("((a") //""
-//^ Decide fall-thru to str when ')' is missing, make right-paren clam() can explicit error
+//^ Decide fall-thru to str when ')' is missing, make right-paren clam() can produce explicit error
 ```

 ### Complex patterns "SJIT"